Speakers on Site

 woman presenting to a crowd

-• Access to hospice experts and healthcare professionals
+• Direct access to hospice and healthcare experts

-• A no-cost way to educate your organization or group
+• A no-cost way to educate your team or community group

-We also provide continuing educational opportunities for the healthcare community.
-Cedar Valley Hospice is an approved Iowa Board of Nursing Provider, which allows nurses to receive CE credits for attending an educational event.
-All other disciplines receive a certificate of attendance.
-Example topics include:
+We also offer continuing education opportunities for healthcare professionals.
+Cedar Valley Hospice is an approved Iowa Board of Nursing Provider, so nurses can earn CE credits by attending.
+All other participants receive a certificate of attendance.

 • Final Hours & Preparing for Critical Care Events